mannbro/PiPicoXFS5152CE/README.md

 # PiPicoXFS5152CE
 ## Description
-XFS5152CE Is a highly integrated speech synthesis chip hat enables Chinese and English speech synthesis.
+XFS5152CE Is a highly integrated speech synthesis chip that enables Chinese and English speech synthesis.
 It integrates voice encoding and decoding functions, enabling users to record and play back.
-In addition, it also integrates innovative lightweight voice recognition, support 30 Command word recognition, and supports the user's command word custom needs.
+In addition, it also integrates innovative lightweight voice recognition, support word recognition, and text-to-speech.

 This is a Micropython library for implementing text-to-speech with the XFS5152CE chip using I2C.
 It has been tested on Raspberry Pi Pico.